CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 1. Generate the core in the scala project under `VexRiscv-master` and copy to `cores`.
 2. Find and include the core in qsys.
 Convince yourself of the wirings of the conduits.
 See the [vexriscv_system.qsys](#qsys-vexriscvsystem).
 3. Code up the qsys syetem entity/component and wire up the ports appropriately.
+4. Compile the bitstream image.
+5. Program the FPGA.
+   - For de1-SoC, remember the the FPGA image must be chained after the HPS image (even if we are not using the HPS part).

 ## VexRiscv Core (Scala project)